qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/measure/index.rst

           use_threads (Optional[bool]): whether to parallelize ``get``
               operations using threads.
 Default False.

-          Other kwargs are passed along to data_set.new_data.
-The key ones
+          kwargs are passed to data_set.new_data.
+The key ones are:
-          are:

           location (Optional[Union[str, False]]): the location of the DataSetPP, a string whose meaning depends on formatter and io,